AlphaBeta906/ROS2/src/docs/constitutions/2022-constitution.md

 ### Article 7: Citizenship
 <ol class="numeral">
-    <li>All citizens of the Federal Republic of Solemania will be known as Solemani (singular: Solemani)</li>
+    <li>All citizens of the Federal Republic of Solemania will be known as Solemanis (singular: Solemani)</li>
     <li>Subject to the articles of this Constitution, all Solemani citizens have equal status and identity, meaning that they are equally-
         <ol class="alpha list-inside">
             <li>entitled to all the rights, privileges and benefits of citizenship; and</li>